shramee/starklings-cairo1/exercises/starknet/README.md

 # Starknet Smart Contracts

-A Starknet contract is pretty much a Cairo module, or rather, it's represented by one.
+A Starknet contract can be created by annotating a Cairo module with the `#[contract]` attribute

 Starknet contract don't require a `main` function.
 Functions in the contract module may be annotated as a `#[view]` or an `#[external]` function.
 External/View functions can be called by the users of Starknet, and by other contracts.
 The functions without these annotations are internal and cannot be accessed by users nor by other contract.